lclem/lia/src/part1/NormalForms.lagda.md

     size (wnnf φ) ≤ a * size φ + b,

-where `a` and `b` are integer parameter whose values have to be found.
+where `a` and `b` are integer parameters whose values have to be found.
 We now setup some constraints on `a` and `b` based on the shape of `φ`.
 When `φ ≡ ⊥` is an atomic formula, we have `size (wnnf ⊥) ≤ a * size ⊥ + b`,
 yielding the constraint (since `wnnf ⊥ ≡ ⊥` and `size ⊥ ≡ 1`)